Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 Let’s go into a little more detail!

-The leg opening is 20.6 cm for a size 48 , which is a great compromise between a classic, timeless silhouette and easy-to-wear volume.
+The leg opening is 20.6 cm for a size 48 , which is a great compromise between a classic, timeless silhouette and a volume that is easy to appropriate.

-As for the fork, it is 43cm at the back and 32cm at the front (belt height included), still for a size 48, for those who like a higher waist.
+As for the crotch, it is 43cm at the back and 32cm at the front (including the waist height), always for a size 48, for those who like a higher waist.

-I invite you to read Jordan's high waist guide for those who want to compare and explore the subject!
+I invite you to read Jordan's high waist guide for those who want to compare and dig deeper into the subject!

 Paris pants identity card